pbenner/modhmm/README.md

 ModHMM can be installed by either downloading a binary from the [binary repository](https://github.com/pbenner/modhmm-binary) or by compiling the program from source.

 To compile ModHMM you must first install the [Go compiler](https://golang.org/dl/).
-Afterwards, you may install ModHMM as follows:
+Afterwards, ModHMM can be installed as follows:
 ```sh
   go get -v github.com/pbenner/modhmm
   cd $GOPATH/src/github.com/pbenner/modhmm